-Since our founding 25 years ago, ShotSpotter has been and continues to be a purpose-led company.
-We are a mission-driven organization that is focused on improving public safety outcomes.
+Since our founding over 26 years ago, ShotSpotter has been and continues to be a purpose-led company.
+We are a mission-driven organization that focuses on improving public safety outcomes.
 We accomplish this by earning the trust of law enforcement and providing them solutions to help them better engage and strengthen the police-community relationships in fulfilling their sworn obligation equally to serve and protect all.
-Our inspiration comes from our principal founder, Dr.Bob Showen, who believes that the highest and best use of technology is to promote social good.
+Our inspiration comes from our principal founder, Dr. Bob Showen, who believes that the highest and best use of technology is to promote social good.
 We are committed to developing comprehensive, respectful, and engaged partnerships with law enforcement agencies, elected officials and communities focused on making a positive difference in the world.

-We enter into subscription agreements on a term basis that typically range from one to five years in duration, with the majority having a contract term of one year.
+We enter into subscription agreements that typically range from one to three years in duration, with the majority having a contract term of one year.
 Substantially all of our sales are to governmental agencies and universities, which often undertake a prolonged contract evaluation process that affects the size or the timing of our sales contracts and may likewise increase our customer acquisition costs.
 For a discussion of the risks associated with our sales cycle, see risks entitled "Our sales cycle can be unpredictable, time-consuming and costly, and our inability to successfully complete sales could harm our business" and "Because we generally recognize our subscription revenues ratably over the term of our contract with a customer, fluctuations in sales will not be fully reflected in our operating results until future periods" in Item 1A, Risk Factors, included in this Quarterly Report on Form 10-Q.

 We rely on a limited number of suppliers and contract manufacturers to produce components of our solutions.
 We have no long-term contracts with these manufacturers and purchase from them on a purchase-order basis.
 Our outsourced manufacturers generally procure the components directly from third-party suppliers.
-Although we use a limited number of suppliers and contract manufacturers, we believe that we could find alternate suppliers or manufacturers if circumstances required us to do so, in part because a significant portion of the components required by our solutions is available off the shelf.
-For a discussion of the risks associated with our limited number of suppliers, see risk entitled "We rely on a limited number of suppliers and contract manufacturers, and our proprietary ShotSpotter sensors are manufactured by a single contract manufacturer" in Item 1A, Risk Factors, included in this Quarterly Report on Form 10-Q.
+Although we use a limited number of suppliers and contract manufacturers, we believe that we could find alternate suppliers or manufacturers if circumstances required us to do so, in part because a portion of the components required by our solutions are available off the shelf.
+For a discussion of the risks associated with our limited number of suppliers, see risks entitled "We rely on a limited number of suppliers and contract manufacturers, and our proprietary ShotSpotter sensors are manufactured by a single contract manufacturer" in Item 1A, Risk Factors, and the subsection titled "Impact of COVID-19 and Social Unrest on our Business" included in this Quarterly Report on Form 10-Q.

-We generated revenues of \$15.0 million and \$10.5 million for the three months ended March 31, 2021 and 2020, respectively, a year-over-year increase of 44%.
-Revenues from ShotSpotter Respond during the three months ended March 31, 2021 and 2020, represented approximately 75% and 97% of total revenues, respectively.
-Our two current largest customers, the City of New York and the City of Chicago, accounted for 34% and 13%, respectively, of our total revenues for the three months ended March 31, 2021, and 13% and 19%, respectively, of our total revenues for the three months ended March 31, 2020.
+We generated revenues of \$21.2 million and \$15.0 million for the three months ended March 31, 2022 and 2021, respectively, a year-over-year increase of 41%.
+Revenues from ShotSpotter Respond during the three months ended March 31, 2022 and 2021, represented approximately 63% and 75% of total revenues, respectively.
+Our two current largest customers, the City of New York and the City of Chicago, accounted for 38% and 10% respectively, of our total revenues for the three months ended March 31, 2022, and 34% and 13%, respectively, of our total revenues for the three months ended March 31, 2021.

-For the three months ended March 31, 2021 and 2020, revenues generated within the United States accounted for \$14.8 million and \$10.3 million, or 99% and 98%, respectively, of total revenues.
-For the three months ended March 31, 2021 and 2020, revenues derived from our customers located outside the United States accounted for \$0.2 million, for both periods, and 1% and 2%, respectively, of total revenues.
+For the three months ended March 31, 2022 and 2021, revenues generated within the United States (including Puerto Rico and the U.S. Virgin Islands) accounted for \$20.8 million and \$14.8 million, or 98% and 99%, respectively, of total revenues for both periods.
+For the three months ended March 31, 2022 and 2021, revenues derived from our customers located outside the United States accounted for \$0.4 million and \$0.2 million, respectively.